-Our first project was funded by the John Rylands Research Institute.
+Our first project was funded by the John Rylands Research Institute and Library.
 It involved two visiting researchers – Dr Anthony Fisher and Dr Emily Thomas – doing archival research on the Samuel Alexander Papers.
 One of the outputs of the project was the website you’re currently looking at.

 Our second project saw Anthony spend nearly two years in Philosophy at the University of Manchester, from January 2014 to October 2015, on a Newton International Fellowship.